lando/lando/docs/config/solr.md

 ---
-description: Add a highly configurable apache solr service to Lando for local development with all the power of Docker and Docker Compose.
+description: Add a highly configurable Apache Solr service to Lando for local development with all the power of Docker and Docker Compose.
 ---

 # Solr